The Flight That Disappeared: Production

+Conceived as a low-budget “message” film concerning “the perils of the nuclear arms race,” director LeBorg was compelled to use stock footage for depictions of thermonuclear war.

 The inflight scenes of The Flight That Disappeared were photographed in a studio-made airliner fuselage, passenger section, lounge and cockpit section, while background scenes were shot at Los Angeles Airport.
-The 2 by 2 seating is correct, but the single aisle is wider than on the prototype, possibly to facilitate camera work.
+The 2 by 2 seating is correct for the period, but the single aisle is wider, possibly to facilitate camera work.
+The picture was shot in eight days, “remarkable for a feature made in the 1960s.”

+The film was made at the nadir of LeBorg’s career; he did not regard The Flight That Disappeared to be a genuine assignment: “I guess I just didn’t get a film…I couldn’t even get an agent.”

 Reception

-TV Guide gave the film 2-out-of-4 stars and wrote that The Flight That Disappeared becomes "more relevant with time".
+TV Guide gave the film two stars out of four, writing that The Flight That Disappeared becomes "more relevant with time".
 Aviation film historian Stephen Pendo, in his critique of this low-budget film, wrote, "The incredible plot makes the film all but unwatchable", and the poster showing a "jetliner" didn't help matters.

+The Flight That Disappeared recouped its production costs at the box office, and garnered a small profit, then “vanished almost immediately after its initial release.”